 Recent studies have shown that the infestation process requires a delicate interaction with plant roots as nematode juveniles enter the root cortex near the elongation zone and ﬁrst migrate toward the meristem before moving to differentiating vascular cells and molecular analyses have revealed that RKN infection is accompanied by extensive changes in expression of genes involved in cell cycle activation, cell wall modification, hormone and defense.
 However, the gene expression changes reported for RKN infestation show variable results, bringing into question exactly how these parasitic nematodes can efficiently reprogram differentiated root cells into nutrient-transfer GCs.
 Research carried out in my group has identified novel signaling components involved in the differentiation of nutrient-transfer cells that are conserved in maize seed (Costa et al., 2012) and in the development of the nutrient-transfer embryonic suspensor in Arabidopsis (Costa et al 2014).
-In collaboration with Dr. Derek Goto (Univ.
-Hokkaido) we genetically tested the role of different genetic pathways in RKN infection and in particular in the differentiation of functional nutrient transfer cells at root nematode galls.
+We are testing genetically how different genetic pathways regulate RKN infection and in particular in the differentiation of functional nutrient transfer cells at root nematode galls.
 Our preliminary data suggests that nematodes can efficiently highjack distinct signalling pathways to reprogram root cells into feeding structures.